L C David is an English teacher at a state university. She enjoys writing about her experiences.

-Dee tries to explain why she made these choices but Mama sees it as an affront to their personal history and not what it truly is--Dee's understanding of the deeper history of blacks in the south.
+Dee tries to explain why she made these choices, but Mama sees it as an affront to their personal history and not what it truly is—Dee's understanding of the deeper history of Black people in the south.

-Dee is not wrong that her name, that came from her grandmother, actually has its roots in slavery.
-At some point her family's roots were African and when they were forcibly brought into slavery in the United States, one of the ways they were stripped of their identity was through the owner changing their names.
+Dee is not wrong that her name, which came from her grandmother, actually has its roots in slavery.
+At some point, her family's roots were African, and when they were forcibly brought into slavery in the United States, one of the ways they were stripped of their identity was through the owner changing their names.

 What Mama doesn't understand is that Dee's changes aren't a rejection of Mama or her family.
 The opposite is actually true.
 These changes show that Dee is trying to establish a deeper understanding and connection with her history--something Mama is either unable or unwilling to do.

 Dee's execution of these changes may be imperfect, but the reasons behind them are not completely invalid.

 The central argument Dee makes is that the quilt in question is art and history and should not be used for everyday use.
 Mama believes that quilts are made to be used.

 While the quilt in question was created out of practicality through several generations and was intended for use as a bed cover, its heritage and history may have elevated it to a higher, more important place.